bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fatou.md

 ### Mathematical Profile (Excerpt):
 * Ernest Fatou began his navy career in 1847 and became a Lieutenant in 1861.
-* He was the son of navy pharmacist Jean-Baptiste Fatou and his wife Jeanne Mougeat.
-* Ernest Fatou had four younger brothers, Ambroise (a medical doctor), Eugène (a medical doctor), Émile (a navy captain) and Alfred (a pharmacist).
-* Pierre's mother, Louise Eulalie Courbet, was the daughter of Pierre Courbet, an artillery Lieutenant in the navy, and Félice Fardet.
-* Ernest and Louise Fatou were married on 25 July 1866.
-* Pierre was the youngest of his parents' four children having an older brother Louis Fatou (1867-1957), and two older sisters Ernestine Fatou (1869-1911) and Jeanne Fatou.
-* Louis Fatou followed a family tradition, joining the navy and becoming an admiral.
-* Pierre, the subject of this biography, might have followed the same route into the navy, which it appears his family would have liked, but his health was not sufficiently good for him to pursue this type of career.
 * Fatou studied at the lycée in Lorient.
 * Leaving Lorient in 1894, Fatou went to Paris where he studied elementary mathematics and special mathematics at the Collège Stanislas for three years.
 * Fatou spent the year 1897-98 at the lycée Saint-Louis in Paris preparing for the entrance examinations to the École Normale Supérieure and the École Polytechnique.